bigOconstant/lemmy-docker-debug/Readme.md

 ![](./assets/picture1.jpg)

 Now you can click run in the debugger on the left.
-Break points aren't yet working due to async away in the main function.
-I'm not yet sure how to fix that but the server starts and the terminal in vscode is inside of the container
+Break points aren't yet working due to async await in the main function.
+I'm not yet sure how to fix that.
+If someonw knows of how to get that working please open a issue and let me know.
+However server starts and the terminal in vscode is inside of the container.
+You can make code changes and click the restart button and it will restart very quickly.

 ![](./assets/picture2.jpg)

+Thats is!
+You've got rust extensions auto installed in vscode for you.